Hoyasumii/avengers-endgame/README.md

 [Thor walks over to Korg, takes his headphones, and speaks into the mic.]

 THOR: NoobMaster.
 Hey, it's Thor again.
 You know, the God of Thunder?
 Listen, buddy.
 If you don't log off this game immediately, I'm gonna fly over to your house, come down to that basement you're hiding in, rip off your arms and SHOVE THEM UP YOUR BUTT!
-Oh, tha
+Oh, that